Functor homology over an additive category: The homology of additive functors

-Let $k$ be a perfect field of positive characteristic $p$.
+Let $k$ be a perfect field (non necessarily infinite in this subsection) of positive characteristic $p$.
 For all integers $r$ and all $k$-vector spaces $v$ we denote by $^{(r)}v$ the $k$-vector space which equals $v$ as an abelian group, with action of $k$ given by